 - Why will your artists be loyal?

-- What motivates your employees come to work every day?
+- What motivates your employees to come to work every day?

 - How do you want to feel about your gallery business?